PANDORASPA/pandora-spa/README.md

 3. Create a booking and confirm it appears in member bookings.
 4. Cancel or reschedule a booking and confirm ownership rules hold.
 5. Purchase a ticket and confirm a `user_tickets` row is created.
+   - Also verify unpaid purchase attempts stay as `awaiting_payment` orders and do not mint tickets.
 6. Place a product order and confirm an `orders` row is created.
+   - The stored total should match live product prices even if the frontend payload is tampered with.
 7. Log into an admin account and confirm `/admin` is accessible.
 8. Confirm a non-admin account is redirected away from `/admin`.
 9. Run `npm run build` and keep the output as the latest baseline.